 If you decide to open an HSA, you will need to visit a financial institution that offers them.
 You will own the account and make all deposits to it.
+You can make deposits to your HSA account, up to a maximum of \$3,650 a year for an individual In 2022, you can make deposits to your HSA account, up to a maximum of \$3,650 a year for an individual and \$7,300 for a family.
+(Just be aware that these limits may change each year.)
+You can then use your HSA to help pay your deductible and for most other health care expenses, including dental and vision services.

-You can make deposits to your HSA account, up to a maximum of \$3,550 a year for an individual and \$7,100 for a family in 2020.
-(Just be aware that the limit may change each year.)
-You can then use the money you deposit to help pay your health care deductible and for most other health care expenses, including dental and vision services.
-However, because you will likely deduct those deposits from your income taxes and because the money grows tax-free, be certain that you spend these funds only on approved medical costs.
+However, because you will likely deduct deposits from your income taxes and the money grows tax-free, be certain that you only spend these funds on approved medical costs.

 If you spend them on other things, you will have to pay both taxes and penalties.
-For a complete list, go to www.IRS.gov and search for Publication 502.
+For a complete list, go to www.irs.gov and search for Publication 502.